University of the Pacific's mission is to provide a superior, student-centered learning experience integrating liberal arts and

 professional education and preparing individuals for lasting achievement and responsible leadership in their careers and communities.

-As an innovator and leader in higher education, Pacific provided the West Coast with its first medical school in 1858 (which later became part of Stanford, and today is California Pacific Medical Center), and its first conservatory of music in 1878.
-It became the state's first coeducational campus in 1871 and was the nation's first to offer an undergraduate teacher corps program, the first to send an entire class to an overseas campus, the first to establish a Spanish-speaking inter-American college the first to offer a four-year guarantee and the first to offer matching Cal Grants.
+As an innovator and leader in higher education, Pacific provided the state with its first medical school in 1858 (which later became part of Stanford, and today is California Pacific Medical Center); its first coeducational campus in 1870; and its first conservatory of music in 1878.

-In the 1960s, Pacific founded three Cluster Colleges, which adapted the Oxford and Cambridge model to an American setting, integrating faculty and students into living and learning communities.
-Raymond College, established in 1962, was an accelerated, interdisciplinary liberal arts program where students shaped their course of study.
-Elbert Covell College established in 1963 was the first bilingual-bicultural college in the country.
-Callison College, was established in 1967 and focused on non-Western studies with a year of study in an Asian culture.
+Three new cluster colleges were established at Pacific in the 1960s, in the model of British universities such as Oxford and Cambridge.
+These colleges integrated faculty and students into distinct living and learning communities.
+Raymond College, established in 1962, was an accelerated, interdisciplinary liberal arts program in which students shaped their own courses of study.
+Elbert Covell College, established in 1963, was a unique inter-American college.
+Half the students were from the U.S. and half from Latin America, with classes taught in Spanish.
+Callison College, established in 1967, focused on non-Western studies with a year of study in an Asian culture.
 The cluster colleges were absorbed into the rest of the University in 1982.
-Their value for close-knit learning communities, accelerated and interdisciplinary programs and self-designed majors have left a lasting impact.
-Their emphasis on global education continued in a new School of International Studies established in 1987 with a gift from George and Isabel Wilson.
-It was the first university-based undergraduate school of international studies in California.
+Their values, including a close-knit learning community, accelerated and interdisciplinary programs, and self-designed majors, have left a lasting impact on Pacific.
+Their emphasis on global education continued in the School of International Studies, founded in 1987 as the first university-based undergraduate school of international studies in California.
 In 2012, the School of International Studies, while retaining its autonomy as a school, became part of the College of the Pacific.

-In 1996, Pacific broadened its footprint to Sacramento when McGeorge College of Law, an independent law school founded in Sacramento in 1924, merged with the University in 1966 as Pacific McGeorge School of Law.
-The department of business administration in College of the Pacific was reorganized in 1977 as the School of Business and Public Administration.
-It was renamed Eberhardt School of Business in 1995 in honor of the Eberhardt family's endowed gifts.
-In 1985, programs designed specifically for adult "reentry" students were reorganized and revitalized through University College, now the Center for Professional and Continuing Education.
+In 1966, Pacific broadened its footprint to Sacramento when McGeorge College of Law, an independent law school founded in Sacramento in 1924, merged with the University as the Pacific McGeorge School of Law.
+In 1977, the department of business administration in College of the Pacific was reorganized as the School of Business and Public Administration.
+In 1995 it was renamed Eberhardt School of Business in honor of the Eberhardt family's endowed gifts.
+Programs designed specifically for adult re-entry students were reorganized and revitalized in 1985 through University College, now the Center for Professional and Continuing Education.

-Under the leadership of President Don DeRosa (1995-2009), the University also invested more than $200 million in facilities renovation and construction projects on all three campuses.
-Accelerated programs were expanded to undergraduate studies in combination with professional degrees in pharmacy, law and business, allowing students to graduate one to three fewer years than required at most other universities.
-Pacific intensified its commitment to experiential learning, including undergraduate research, internships, community service and education abroad.
-The University launched an environmental sustainability initiative and instituted the Powell Scholars program, a premier scholarship program for undergraduate student leaders.
+Over the last twenty years, Pacific has advanced its legacy of innovation and leadership.
+Under the leadership of President Donald DeRosa (1995-2009), the University invested more than $200 million in facilities renovation and construction projects on all three campuses.
+Pacific also increased distinctive accelerated programs that enabled students to complete undergraduate studies in combination with professional degrees in pharmacy, law, dentistry and business.
+The University intensified its commitment to experiential learning, including Pacific undergraduate research, internships, community service and education abroad.
+Pacific also launched the Brubeck Institute, dedicated to building on the legacy of Dave Brubeck '42, and the Powell Scholars Program, a premier scholarship program for undergraduate student leaders.

-The University remains committed to its personal, student-centered approach.
+The University remains deeply committed to its personal, student-centered approach.
 Faculty and staff are dedicated to excellence in teaching.
-Highly interactive student-faculty relations and a broad array of co-curricular activities that develop students' abilities are hallmarks of the Pacific experience.
+Close faculty mentoring, a rich blend of liberal arts and professional education, and a broad array of experiential learning activities that prepare students for lasting achievement are hallmarks of the Pacific experience.